-The Administrative Review Committee met three (3) times in 2002 to review four hook-up requests.
-Based upon the criteria set forth in the Smart Growth Plan, each hook up met the thresholds set forth by the review criteria and were deemed not to pose a significant, adverse impact upon agriculture and farming County-wide or in the immediate area. to the administrative review committee.
+The County Legislature may, by intermunicipal agreement, delegate the authority to administer requests for hookups to the County-funded portion set forth by the review criteria and were deemed not to pose a significant, adverse impact upon agriculture and farming County-wide or in the immediate area.
+One hookup request was denied in 2009.